-The Chairman's other significant commitments are: chairman of HICL Infrastructure plc and chairman of National Museums Scotland.
+The Chairman's other significant commitments are: chairman of HICL Infrastructure plc (resigned 20th July 22) and chairman of National Museums Scotland.

 Board Meetings take place throughout each year as regularly as is required for the specific investment business that the Company undertakes.
 Board meetings are structured to allow open discussion and all directors participate in discussing the Company's strategic aims and performance and financial and risk management.